caleb531/dotfiles/README.md

 ### Bash 4

 OS X ships with Bash 3.2, however I use Bash 4 as my shell of choice.
-Bash 4 offers support for Unicode literals, and the more-performant Bash Completion 2 requires Bash 4.2 or newer.
+Bash 4 adds Unicode literals, the new *globstar* option, and support for Bash Completion 2.
 These reasons are enough for me to use Bash 4 over the bundled v3.2 shell.

 ### Terminal theme